Fairy tales for teenagers – a compilation

 • They love finding out the endings they’d never heard before – the evil queen in Snow White dancing to her death, Sleeping Beauty’s cannibalistic mother in law, Rapunzel giving birth to twins in exile.

-• The White Cat from the French tradition seems to peek their interest.
-And ever since I started playing with fairy tales, The Snow Queen can really be powerful for close siblings, especially one is hitting their changes before the other.
+• The White Cat from the French tradition seems to pique their interest.
+And ever since, I started playing with fairy tales, The Snow Queen can really be powerful for close siblings, especially when one is hitting their changes before the other.

-• In schools, I definitely include tales that are connected to the literature they are studying, which makes anything from the Arabian Nights (including Scheherazade herself, as Mary mentioned) or Chaucer fair game, and it pleases educators, who are, after all, the ones hiring you.
+• In schools, I definitely include tales that are connected to the literature they are studying, which makes anything from the Arabian Nights (including Scheherazade herself) or Chaucer fair game, and it pleases educators, who are, after all, the ones hiring you.

 • The Dream Diviner and the Snake on the vast website of folk tales maintained by Yoel Perez

-Videos for children to watch is selection from the video gallery
+Videos for children to watch is a selection for younger children.

-Coming to this page means you are probably a teacher
+Coming to this page means you are possibly a teacher

 Explore the new Activity Teaching Packs